Po Wu Festival Countdown

 1. Visit the "Po Wu Festival Countdown" online tool page.

-2. The tool will automatically identify and retrieve your device's current date and time, and calculate the countdown based on the preset lunar target date "01-05".
+2. The tool will automatically identify and obtain your device's current date and time, and calculate the countdown based on the preset lunar target date "01-05".

 3. Input Parameters: This tool does not require users to manually input any parameters.
-Its core configuration is internally set to the lunar "01-05", which is the fifth day of the Lunar New Year, and all calculations are automated.
+Its core configuration is internally set to lunar "01-05", which is the fifth day of the first lunar month, and all calculations are automated.

-4. Output Results: The tool will dynamically display the precise countdown to the next Lunar Po Wu Festival in real-time, usually presented in easy-to-read formats such as "X days Y hours Z minutes A seconds" or a concise "X days remaining", allowing users to understand at a glance.
+4. Output Results: The tool will dynamically display the precise countdown to the next lunar Po Wu Festival in real time, usually presented in an easy-to-read format such as "X days Y hours Z minutes A seconds" or a concise "X days remaining", allowing users to understand at a glance.

 Usage Example